 Equity Security Price Risk

 The Group's operations were exposed to equity security price fluctuations arising from investments in equity securities.
-The Group however disposed of all security holdings at 30 June 2020.
-Refer to note 15 for details of equity investments at fair value through profit or loss held at 30 June 2020.
+Refer to note 15 for details of equity investments at fair value through profit or loss held at 30 June 2021.